-Revenue is generated by three business units: US hotels and resorts, Canadian hotels and resorts, and Development Properties.
-Hospitality includes: hotel operations, alpine and Nordic ski facilities, golf courses, adventure park operations, as well as other businesses, including food and beverage, spa, retail and rental operations, and other related or ancillary activities.
-As at March 31, 2019, the Canadian hotels and resorts unit represented 22% of total revenues for the three months ending March 31, 2019, while for the comparable period in 2018 represented 31%; the US Hospitality segment represented 56% for the three months ended March 31, 2019 while for the corresponding three month periods the segment represented 46% of total revenues.
+Revenue is generated by three business segments: US hotels and resorts, Canadian hotels and resorts, and Development.
+Hospitality operations include hotel operations, alpine and Nordic ski facilities, golf courses, adventure park operations, as well as other businesses including food and beverage, spa, retail and rental operations, and other related or ancillary activities.
+As at September 30, 2019, the Canadian hotels and resorts segment represented 23% of total revenues for the nine months ended September 30, 2019 (nine months ended September 30, 2018 - 24%); the US Hotels and resorts segment represented 56% for the nine months ended September 30, 2019 (nine months ended September 30, 2018 - 62%).
 Development revenue includes the sale of serviced lots and condominiums.

-The revenue from the Hospitality segments driven by the volume of guests and competitive pricing and guests spending patterns.
-Volume is impacted by a number of factors, including the guest experience, economic conditions, geo-political factors, weather and accessibility of the resorts.
-The revenue from the Development segment is not typical or consistent by the nature of the business.
-Project timing and revenue recognition can move from one quarter to another as a result of project delays.
+The revenue from the hotels and resorts segments is driven by the volume of guests, and competitive pricing and guests spending patterns.
+Volume is impacted by a number of factors, including the guest experience, economic conditions, geo-political factors, weather and accessibility of the hotels and resorts.
+The revenue from the Development segment is not typical or consistent.
+Project timing and revenue recognition can vary from quarter to quarter as a result of the circumstances surrounding individual projects.
 Skyline has a number of ongoing projects with various timelines that are expected to provide some regular revenue on an annual basis in an attempt to smooth revenue from this segment.